This post may contain affiliate links.

 For exact ingredient amounts and instructions, see the full recipe card below.

-- Lentils: Red lentils are my go-to for this soup.
-They cook quickly, hold their shape well, and create a hearty, filling texture.
-Be sure to rinse and sort them before cooking.
+• Red Lentils: Red lentils are the perfect choice for this soup.
+They cook quickly, break down beautifully into a thick and hearty texture, and are packed with plant-based protein and fiber.
+Be sure to rinse and sort them before adding to the pot.

 Recipe Variations

-- Spices: Feel free to experiment with spices like smoked or sweet paprika, chili powder, Italian seasoning, or za’atar to change up the flavor profile.
+• Play with the Spices: Feel free to experiment with smoked paprika, za’atar, chili powder, or Italian seasoning to change up the flavor profile.
+This soup is very forgiving and delicious with all kinds of spice combinations.

 How to Make Chicken Lentil Soup